janikvonrotz/janikvonrotz.ch/content/post/2024-04/11-build-and-deploy-odoo-with-and-without-jenkins.md

 The most important step is the deploy function.
 This step deploys the container with zero downtime.
 It does so by starting the container so the old and new container are running at the same time (scale=2).
 Then it shuts down the old container and ensures only one and only the new container is running (scale=1).
 Once the new container is started the proxy config is reloaded to ensure the service name resolves with the new container ip address.

 In the init step the Odoo database is duplicated, defused and update.
-On the deployment target it is expected that the [Ansible Build scripts](https://ansible.build/scripts.html) are installed.
+It is expected that the [Ansible Build scripts](https://ansible.build/scripts.html) are installed on the deployment target.

 **Jenkinsfile**